J&J Medical Connect

 SUMMARY

-Cutler et al (2026)1 conducted an NMA to indirectly compare the treatment effect of CAPLYTA with that of other atypical antipsychotics (aripiprazole, brexpiprazole, cariprazine, and quetiapine XR), when used as an adjunctive therapy in adults with MDD.
+Cutler et al (2026)1 conducted an NMA to indirectly compare the treatment effect of CAPLYTA with other atypical antipsychotics (aripiprazole, brexpiprazole, cariprazine, and quetiapine XR), when used as an adjunctive therapy in adults (18-65 years of age) with MDD.

 Study Design/Methods

-• Results were summarized vs placebo + ADT and as pairwise treatment comparisons and pairwise probabilities of superiority.
+• Results were summarized versus placebo + antidepressant therapy (ADT) and as pairwise comparisons and as probabilities of treatment superiority.

 Results

-• A total of 10 registrational trials identified from US product labeling were included in the analysis, comprising 2 trials each for CAPLYTA, aripiprazole, brexpiprazole, cariprazine, and quetiapine XR.
-Characteristics of these trials are summarized in Table: Characteristics of the Included Registration Trials.
+• A total of 10 randomized, double-blind, parallel-group, placebo-controlled, registrational trials identified from US prescribing information were included in the analysis, comprising 2 trials each for aripiprazole, brexpiprazole, cariprazine, CAPLYTA, and quetiapine XR.

 Phase